10 Most Popular Christmas Trees

 3. Balsam Fir – The Balsam Fir has a beautiful pyramidal shape with short, flat, and very aromatic needles that keep well.
 It is able to hold light ornaments and has a dark green color that goes well with decorations.

-2. Colorado Blue Spruce – With a nice conical shape, the Colorado Blue Spruce has strong limbs perfect for heavy ornaments.
+2. Classic Blue Spruce – With a nice conical shape, the Classic Blue Spruce has strong limbs perfect for heavy ornaments.
 It’s also known for its unusual blue foliage which can appear silvery from certain angles.